 An accurate and detailed quantification of calving front variations would improve our understanding of the controlling mechanisms of glacier retreat.
 Moreover, observations of retreat may serve as initial indicators for other dynamic variations such as the glacier acceleration (Moon and Joughin, 2008).
 Calving front positions are influenced by a range of forces including ice mélange buttressing, increased runoff, and ocean-driven melt (Moon et al., 2015; Fried et al., 2018).
 Nevertheless, the mechanisms behind the numerous and complex controls on front positions are not yet fully understood.

-Compared with manually digitizing calving fronts, automatic mapping is superior because of greater productivity and reliability and lower cost.
+- Compared with manually digitizing calving fronts, automatic mapping is superior because of greater productivity and reliability and lower cost.
 While most of the previous studies have manually delineated the calving fronts (e.g., Howat et al., 2005; Joughin et al., 2008b), studies by Sohn et al. (1996) and Seale et al. (2011) have automatically delineated calving fronts using feature extractors.
-Sohn et al. (1996) designed a method to extract ice sheet margin by applying Roberts edge extractor to ERS-1 Synthetic Aperture Radar (SAR) images.
+Sohn et al. (1996) designed a method to extract ice sheet margin by applying Roberts edge - 10 extractor to ERS-1 Synthetic Aperture Radar (SAR) images.
 Seale et al. (2011) automatically identified glacier calving fronts from daily MODIS images by combining Sobel and brightness profiling methods.
 With low computational complexity requiring no training and little memory resources, these feature-extracting methods are promising but require extensive prior knowledge and experience.
-Deep learning method has also been applied to delineate the calving front positions.
-Mohajerani et al. (2019) have applied U-Net architecture to Landsat-5, -7, and -8 images over Jakobshavn, Sverdrup, Kangerlussuaq, and Helheim glaciers.

-Deep learning can solve more complex problems with little prior knowledge required and take advantage of increased data volume (LeCun et al., 2015).
+Deep learning can solve more complex problems with little prior knowledge required and take advantage of increased data

+- 15 volume (LeCun et al., 2015).
 With the continuous accumulation in the past decades and in recent space missions, the data volume of remote sensing imagery in the polar regions has increased dramatically.
 Moreover, glacier systems are complex, as conditions such as weather and glacier dynamic behaviors vary from place to place and from season to season.
-There are therefore obvious advantages to applying deep learning techniques to automatically extract glaciological features from the available big data.

-Here we aim to design a method to automatically delineate a glacier calving front from multi-temporal TerraSAR-X (TSX) images based on deep convolution neural networks (DCNNs).
+There are therefore obvious advantages to applying deep learning techniques to automatically extract glaciological features from the available big data. - 20 Here we aim to design a novel method to automatically delineate a glacier calving front from multi-temporal TerraSAR-X (TSX) images based on deep convolution neural networks (DCNNs).
 More specifically, we delineate the glacier calving front of Jakobshavn Isbræ (Fig. 1a) and quantify its seasonal and inter-annual variations.
 With this new set of observations, we investigate the possible link between calving front variations and bed elevation.